 No one can prepare for that first moment of brushing your hair to find clumps of hair caught between the bristles.
 It’s daunting and can frighten someone for various reasons.
 It could be down to age, medical treatment, or it could be unexplained.
 Either way, it can rapidly affect your behaviour.

 Unlike other medical conditions, the shredding of hair isn’t always something you can hide, which can make you feel vulnerable.
 But remember, while some people’s hair will regrow naturally, there are still options to help with hair restoration, such as having a hair transplant.

 For those who don’t suffer from hair loss, it isn’t easy to understand how it affects someone, as it’s often perceived as cosmetic.
-But in reality, our hair defines our appearance and something we’re all obsessed over.
-We regularly visit hair salons, spend time styling it and to ensure it always looks good, and we often take our hair for granted.
+But in reality, our hair defines our appearance and is something we’re all obsessed over.
+We regularly visit hair salons, spend time styling it and ensure it always looks good, and we often take our hair for granted.